River (Eminem song): Music video

 In their review of the video, Fuse described some of the scenes as "tense and serious", further stating that a "dark-haired Eminem plays the role so well and raps rhymes about making a woman give up her baby so convincingly, it's not entirely clear what's true and what's made up."

+Composition

+The song runs for 3 minutes and 41 seconds and is in the key of G♯ minor, the chord progression for the intro is G♯m-B-E-F♯.

 Live performances

 Eminem and Ed Sheeran performed the song live together for the first (and to date, only) time on the final night of Eminem's Revival Tour at Twickenham Stadium on July 15, 2018.